ChildsplayOSU/bogl-deploy-scripts/README.md

 **fireup.sh** is sufficient to start up *everything* and auto-update, so long as the Spiel-Lang and Spiel-Front repositories are located in the same folder.

+## Additional Files
+- spiel_server_setup.txt
+	- contains some hand written notes on setting up things, this may be helpful if you get stuck or want to make additional changes
+- ex_runcmd_bogl_curl.txt
+	- provides a drop-in example of making a local **curl** request to test the REST endpoints via a POST request.
+Handy for verifying things are running before you test out the website directly.

 ## CRON file changes
 Assuming your home folder is `/home/ubuntu`, you may use the following, and if not make sure to adjust to your home folder accordingly.
 This sets up a weak monitoring system that will auto reboot in case it crashes out, and logs any restarts.